What is a Pharmacologist?

-Pharmacologists conduct research on animals or on willing human subjects; they seek chemical compounds and substances that can be used as new medications.
-Some pharmacologists focus on the effects of harmful chemicals, while others research the harmful and beneficial effects of chemicals on specific regions of the body, such as the respiratory or cardiovascular systems.
-Job duties include planning and directing studies, standardizing drug doses, preparing research grants, and following safety procedures.
+Pharmacologists conduct research on animals or on willing human subjects to develop chemical compounds and substances that can be used as new medications.
+Some pharmacologists focus on the effects of harmful chemicals, while others research the harmful and beneficial effects of chemicals on specific regions of the body, such as the respiratory or cardiovascular system.

 |Education||Doctorate in pharmacology or related field|